Effective Online Organizing: Leveraging Digital Communications to Drive Action

 In addition to impactful storytelling, this blog post will inform you of two other tried and true strategies that your organization can employ to successfully encourage your supporters to take action.
 The desired action can take many forms – including but not limited to signing a petition, protesting, or making a donation.

 According to Convince & Convert, building trust and rapport are vital in driving engagement, the first step to taking action.
 Accomplish this by drawing off of your online community's emotions.
 Highlighting the work of real people is a fantastic way of doing this.
 This enables your supporters to connect a face to the important work your NGO is doing.

-“Authenticity is the key to good storytelling [for any nonprofit or cause],” shares Devin Thorpe, author, educator, speaker, and founder of the Your Mark on the World Center.
+“Authenticity is the key to good storytelling [for any nonprofit or cause],” shares Devin Thorpe, author, educator, and speaker.
 “Transparency is a superpower because it creates authenticity and allows for accountability.”

 This authenticity that Thorpe is pointing to stems directly from your organization’s effective storytelling.
 Ensure you are always introducing the who, what, and why of your NGO.
 You do this by showcasing your organization's impact.
 Featuring stories from those who you serve will humanize your organization and the work it does, in turn emboldening your online supporters to take action.
 Also, to learn more about Thorpe and his truly commendable work in philanthropy, you can check out his website.